Gabriël Grupello: In Brussels

 He returned to Flanders in 1671 and two years later he became a master of the Brussels Guild.
 He opened a workshop in Brussels, which became very successful and employed many assistants.
 He enjoyed the patronage of the city as well as that of various European rulers, including the Spanish king Charles II, William II of Orange and Frederick III, the Elector of Brandenburg.

-Grupello collaborated from about 1673 to 1678 on the decorative project for the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Our Blessed Lady of Zavel Church in Brussels).
+Grupello collaborated from about 1673 to 1678 on the decorative project for the funerary chapel of Duke Lamoral of Thorn and Taxis (in the Church of Our Lady of Victories at the Sablon in Brussels).
 This decorative project was initially under the direction of Lucas Faydherbe, a prominent sculptor from Mechelen.
 Grupello created two allegorical figures representing Hope (Spes) and Faith (Fides), which were placed in niches in the chapel with two other allegorical sculptures of Charity (Caritas) and Truth (Veritas) executed by Jan van Delen.
 The Charity and Faith (Fides) sculptures were stolen at the end of the 18th century during one of the occupations of the Southern Netherlands by the French.
 Charity was rediscovered in a French private collection two centuries later and returned to Belgium after a sale at Christie's in 2012.
 The statue group of Hope (Spes) by Grupello shows a sitting woman personifying hope with an anchor and a child which may be a symbol of the next generation.
 In other words, the child could represent the son of the Duke of Lamoral who after the early death of his father had to continue the family name and business.
 The book above Hope refers to the genealogy of the Lamoral family prepared by Jules Chifflet, which had revealed the truth about the family and given a firm basis to the family's claim to its elevated position.

 During his time in Brussels, he also fathered a son (born 1671) and a daughter (born 1674) with his mistress Johanna Louisa Quebault (Tebout).